 As vomiting is common after drowning, be prepared to quickly move the patient into a lateral recumbent position.
 Have suction immediately available.

-Cardiac arrest from drowning should be treated as any other type of cardiac arrest.
+Drowning victims in cardiac arrest should be ventilated as soon as possible.
 Begin chest compressions as soon as the patient is placed onto a hard surface.
 Dry the skin quickly before applying defibrillation pads to avoid possible arcing during electrical therapy.
 Defibrillate as soon as ventricular fibrillation is identified.

 Unless it's clear that the patient is experiencing severe hypothermia after a cold water drowning, perform ACLS interventions as indicated.

 With the season of summer upon us, it's time to relax and have some fun.
 It's also time to be ready to respond swiftly to drowning emergencies through preventive strategies and accurate treatment strategies.
 Share the drowning prevention strategies and campaigns used by your EMS agency or fire department in the comments.